Taking flight with Haikubox

 Core Values

-Our mission is to improve environmental literacy and promote stewardship by helping people learn and care about the natural world.
+Our mission is to improve environmental literacy and promote conservation and stewardship by helping people learn and care about the natural world.

 Birdwatching attracts people from all walks of life — anyone can look out a window, step outside, or visit a park to see and enjoy birds.
 The Haikubox community is open to all, including those traditionally underrepresented in many scientific activities and careers.